chen42/presentations/cho_at.md

 * Absorption
 	* tertiary antimuscarinic drugs are well absorbed
-	* quaternary antimuscarinic drugs are not well absorbed [organic chemistry](http://11452-presscdn-0-51.pagely.netdna-cdn.com/wp-content/uploads/2010/06/4-1234.png)
+	* quaternary antimuscarinic drugs are not well absorbed
 * Distribution
 	* tertiary antimuscarinics are widely distributed in the body.
 		* Significant levels are achieved in the CNS within 30 minutes to 1 hour.